sparkflows/sparkflows-docs/docs/installation/connection/storage-connection/PostgreSQL.rst

 #.
 Start the Fire Server after you finish copying the JAR file.

-Step 2 : Login to Sparkflows as Admin
+Step 2 : Login to Fire Insights as Admin
 -----------------

 To Login :